Does Your Total Cholesterol Number Even Matter?

 In this case, the high total cholesterol is less troublesome since it's largely due to elevated HDL (remember, that's the "good" kind).
 The fact that HDL is high and LDL is normal also makes for a favorable HDL-to-LDL ratio.
 However, extremely high levels of HDL cholesterol can be due to genetics.
 Generally, HDL levels shouldn't exceed 116 mg/dL for men and 135 mg/dL for women.

 3. High total cholesterol, normal LDL cholesterol, normal HDL cholesterol, very high triglycerides

 Even though triglycerides only contribute a small fraction to the total cholesterol value, very high levels can drastically skew this value and are very dangerous.
 High levels of triglycerides, especially without high levels of HDL or LDL, may indicate issues in the liver, where triglycerides are made.

-Testing your liver enzymes can help you identify whether there is in fact a problem—levels of these enzymes would be high if this were the case.
-Elevated triglycerides can be damaging to your cardiovascular system, but can also lead to acute pancreatitis (inflammation of the pancreas), which requires immediate medical attention.
+Testing your liver enzymes can help you identify whether there is a problem—levels of these enzymes would be high if this were the case.
+Elevated triglycerides can be damaging to your cardiovascular system but can also lead to acute pancreatitis (inflammation of the pancreas), which requires immediate medical attention.

 Why is my total cholesterol high when my LDL and HDL are normal?

 There are a few potential reasons why your total cholesterol could be high when your LDL (bad) and HDL (good) cholesterol levels are normal: - Triglycerides: This is another type of fat in your blood that can contribute to high total cholesterol levels.
 High triglycerides are often linked to excess weight, unhealthy diet, physical inactivity, and genetics. - Genetics: Some people inherit genes for higher cholesterol synthesis or low clearance of LDL particles.

 Does high HDL offset high LDL?